icukovic/gingerbill.org-source/content/article/2021-02-01-the-essence-of-programming.md

 ## Teaching

-When teaching novices, I have found that there are usually too different kinds of people (sometimes embodied in the same person):
+When teaching novices, I have found that there are usually two different kinds of people (sometimes embodied in the same person):

 * Novices who are stuck worrying about how to best implement their programs, but do not actually understand what the _purpose_ of the program they are trying to do
 * Novices who understand what the purpose, function, and usage, of what their program is, but do not know the tools well enough about how to implement stuff